sentrid/OpenCKMS/README.md

 ####Thanks to

 ![alt text](http://structure101.com/images/s101_170.png)<br>
-Structure 101 for granting a ReStructure 101 license to the project.
+Structure101 for granting a Structure101 Studio license to the project.